Conveyancing AML checks, money laundering and illicit finance – time to protect your law firm?

 For conveyancers, the risk of money laundering and ID fraud is inherently higher than in other areas of law, which is shown in how the professional indemnity premiums for conveyancing firms are much higher than those who do not work with property transactions.

 Reducing risk is a key challenge for the legal and property sectors and the legal sector has traditionally been slower to adopt technology to help prevent fraud.
 This leads to a stagnant, manual approach to the conveyancing process which poses further problems for law firms, estate agents, and buyers and sellers.

 That’s why we made Verify 365 – the perfect solution for conveyancing and client onboarding.

-As the first legal technology company in the world to meet the Safe Harbour Digital ID standard set out by HM Land Registry, our solution has helped hundreds of conveyancing law firms streamline processes by completing everything from ID verifications, AML checks, ePayments, Searches, and TA6 Forms, all in one technology platform.
+As the first legal technology company in the world to meet the Safe Harbour Digital ID standard set out by HM Land Registry, our solution has helped hundreds of conveyancing law firms streamline processes by completing everything from ID verifications, AML checks, ePayments, Searches, all in one technology platform.